#AskRevela – Upward Communication

 One of the things we see the vast majority of employees struggling with is having a crucial conversation with the person they report to.
 You might be trying to communicate something important…but then that little voice pops into your head.
 “This person holds authority over me.
 This person does my performance reviews.
 If this doesn’t go well, it could affect my job.”
 Then, the whole conversation you rehearsed goes out the window.
 Whether you struggle in this area or not, there are some things you can do to help your situation.

 All leaders are different.
-Different personalities, different leadership styles, and different priorities can make it difficult for employees to feel confident in their ability to communicate upward.
+Different personalities, different leadership styles, and different priorities can make it difficult for employees to feel confident in their ability to handle upward communication.
 Try a few of these tips, and you never know…it could make all the difference.

 And if you need help, send us an email.
 We’re happy to help in any way we can!